Symptoms of a miscarriage

 Preventing a miscarriage

 However, there are some things you can do to reduce the risk of a miscarriage.
 Whilst pregnant you should avoid:

 Miscarriages are much more common than most people realise.
 Among women who know they're pregnant, it's estimated about 1 in 8 pregnancies will end in miscarriage.
 Many more miscarriages occur before a woman is even aware she has become pregnant.

-Losing 3 or more pregnancies in a row (recurrent miscarriages) is uncommon and only affects around 1 in 100 women.
+Losing three or more pregnancies in a row (recurrent miscarriages) is uncommon and only affects around one in 100 women.

 Your healthcare professional may consider a diagnosis of recurrent miscarriage or recurrent pregnancy loss after the loss of two or more pregnancies.
 Normally you will be referred to a clinic following the loss of three pregnancies.

 There are several factors involved in this, including:

 For more information on recurrent pregnancy loss follow the link below to the Public Health Agency website .